makersacademy/CV/README.md

 #### Full Stack Development

-Have built frontend and backend components commercially, through weekly projects at Makers Academy and university projects.
+Have built frontend and backend components commercially, through weekly projects at [Makers Academy][3] and university projects.
 This includes several Rails projects and python projects using Flask.
 At MA I contributed to the [frontend][5] creating structure and styling using Bootstrap, [Sass][1] and HAML and the [backend][6] creating features such as logins, user profiles and image upload using paperclip and AWS.
 Commercially I have worked on Rails applications, Python dashboards and several websites.